msg-byu/getting-started/instructions/github.md

 GitHub not only hosts your code but it will allow you to maintain multiple versions of your code at the same time.
 This is extremely useful when trying to maintain a working and stable code system.
-For example lets say you, or someone you collaborate with, are working on adding new functionality to a code you wrote but accidently introduced a bug into the code.
+For example let's say you, or someone you collaborate with, are working on adding new functionality to a code you wrote but accidentally introduced a bug into the code.
 If you push, git's way of updating the repository in the server, to the live code copy then anyone who tries to use the code will experience the bug.
 That is why it is always a good idea to